griffinpinney/griffinpinney.github.io/_pages/puzzles.md

         <summary><strong>Clue:</strong> Where the sea is lamer and the golden undergarment is labrador?
 (6)</summary>
         <p>
           <strong>Answer:</strong> France<br>
-          <strong>Explanation:</strong> Where else would "the sea" be "la mer" and "the golden undergarment" be "la bra d'or"?
+          <strong>Explanation:</strong> Where else would the sea be "la mer" and the golden undergarment be "la bra d'or"?
         </p>
       </details>
     </li>